The New Adventures of Batman: Villains

-Just like on the prior Filmation produced Batman series, no backstory or alter ego were presented for Catwoman within the four episodes that she appeared in.
+As with the prior Filmation produced Batman series, no backstory or alter ego were presented for Catwoman within the four episodes in which she appeared.
 The yellow and orange costume design used was unique to the series.

 Penguin frequently rolls his 'r's and laughs in a manner similar to Burgess Meredith's portrayal, although he has a high-pitched posh accent.
 He appears in "Reading, Writing and Wronging", "Birds of a Feather Fool Around Together", and "Have an Evil Day, Parts 1 and 2".

-Mr. Freeze appears the episode "The Deep Freeze".
+Mr. Freeze appears in the episode "The Deep Freeze".
 Unlike his appearance in the show's opening credits, Mr. Freeze is shown without the helmet that goes with his freeze suit.
 He and his henchman Professor Frost plot to steal the N-1000 (a superfast submarine) to pull off the "Crime of the Century".
 When Batman and Robin raid his hideout, Mr. Freeze manages to freeze both of them and takes Robin with him as he escapes.
 When Freeze and Professor Frost steal the N-1000, they steer it to the North Pole.
 When Batman, Robin and Bat-Mite face Mr. Freeze and Professor Frost at the North Pole, Batman and Robin fire a beam that reverses the polarity of Freeze's freeze gun so that it warms up.
 They then apprehend Freeze and Professor Frost where they are both placed into prison.

 The Matt Hagen incarnation of Clayface must apply his special potion daily to maintain his powers as Clayface and often took on the forms of animals.
-In the episode "Dead Ringers", Hagen forces former criminal-turned-acrobat Kit Martin to help him kidnap Arabian Oil Minister Basil Oram and hold him for a #10 million ransom in exchange for not telling Martin's boss of his criminal record.
-When Batman attempts to intervene, Clayface stages a car accident to knock the Dark Knight out and stow away in the Batmobile to infiltrate the Batcave, where he learns Batman developed amnesia and uses this to discover Batman's secret identity.
-However, Bat-Mite distracts Clayface long enough for the Bat-Computer to create an antidote for Batman's amnesia.
+In the episode "Dead Ringers", Hagen forces former criminal-turned-acrobat Kit Martin to help him kidnap Arabian Oil Minister Basil Oram and hold him for a $10 million ransom in exchange for not telling Martin's boss of his criminal record.
+When Batman attempts to intervene, Clayface stages a car accident to knock him out and stow away in the Batmobile to infiltrate the Batcave, where he learns Batman developed amnesia and uses this to discover Batman's secret identity.
+Bat-Mite however distracts Clayface long enough for the Bat-Computer to create an antidote for Batman's amnesia.
 Clayface escapes by water, but Batman pursues him in his Bat-Boat until the former's potion wears off and he nearly drowns due to his inability to swim.
 Batman saves Hagen and hands him over to the police.
 In the episode "Curses!
-Oiled Again", Clayface collaborates with Catwoman to steal a shipment of oil bound for Gotham City during a cold snap and steal the country's oil supply.
-However, Batman, Robin, Batgirl, and Bat-Mite intervene and defeat the villains.
+Oiled Again", Clayface collaborates with Catwoman to steal a shipment of oil bound for Gotham City during a cold snap and steal the country's oil supply, but Batman, Robin, Batgirl, and Bat-Mite intervene and defeat the villains.
 In the two-part episode "Have an Evil Day", Zarbor enlists Clayface, Catwoman, the Joker, and the Penguin to keep the Dynamic Duo busy while he steals America's nuclear power plants.